Patek PhilippeCopyright © David Boettcher 2005 - 2024 all rights reserved.

 There are two ways of operating the sliding sleeve keyless mechanism, the pin set or nail set method where a pin on the side of the case is pressed to enter the hand setting mode, or the more sophisticated version where the crown is pulled out.
 In both cases the action shifts the sliding pinion from the winding position into the hand setting position.

-In 1844 Patek and Phillipe met at the universal Exhibition in Paris where Phillipe was exhibiting keyless winding system, being awarded a gold medal.
-In 1845 Czapek left the partnership and Patek invited Phillipe to join the company.
+In 1844 Patek met Philippe at the universal Exhibition in Paris, where Philippe was exhibiting his keyless winding system, being awarded a gold medal.
+In 1845 Czapek left the partnership and Patek invited Philippe to join the company as head watchmaker.

 From May 1845 to January 1851 the firm was called Patek & Cie.
 In 1851 Philippe was made a full partner and the company became Patek Philippe & Cie.
 The profile of the company was helped somewhat when at the Great Exhibition of the same year Prince Albert bought two of their watches, one for himself and one for Queen Victoria.